drkvogel/retrasst/notes/big-list.md

     * As I mentioned earlier, there's a bit of a problem including boxes in a retrieval if we don't know where they are.
 Our current thinking is that we'll ask the user about such boxes when they create a retrieval list and add dummy/incomplete box_store records.
 I'm about to add such records for existing jobs.
 Please ignore any integrity errors that result
     * This doesn't seem to have caused any problems.
 The dummy box_store records have a status of 1 (unconfirmed), rack_cid=0 and slot_position=0.
 StoreDAO::findBox() will still return false because it looks for the rack_cid in c_rack_number

- * factor out chunk logic?
- * consolidate notes (move to separate windows and compare)
- * select for process samples - 'no chunks' - in testing/q2.sql
- * boxes form doesn't work properly - turn the handle (but not for demo)
+## Dupes

 * new requirement is to check at the end of processing each chunk (pt II) if any source boxes are now empty, in which case they might want to discard them rather than put them back

 ## Misc

+ * select for process samples - 'no chunks' - in testing/q2.sql
  * use DEBUGSTREAM
  * Usual sort order before chunking: destination box and position
  * Usual sort order for each chunk: vessel position, shelf, structure, slot and current position